Victoria’s architecture steeped in history - Victoria News

 Percy Leonard James, who often collaborated with his brother Douglas, designed many local residences featuring a variety of styles.
 He designed the Crystal Gardens (now part of the convention centre) with Francis Rattenbury as well as the Federal Building at 1230 Government St.

-There are many other noted names in architecture for the local region including John Charles Malcolm Keith who designed Christ Church Cathedral, Herman Otto Tiedemann who designed 28 Bastion Square (the former courthouse and Maritime Museum) and Warren Heywood Williams who designed Craigdarroch Castle.
+Other noted names in architecture for the local region including John Charles Malcolm Keith, who designed Christ Church Cathedral, Herman Otto Tiedemann, who designed 28 Bastion Square (the former courthouse and Maritime Museum), and Warren Heywood Williams, who designed Craigdarroch Castle.

 There were many more, of course, and those named are all historical.
-Scores of architects are at work today designing for Greater Victoria’s future.
-Hopefully, today’s architects bring a better gender and diversity mix than in the past which was the domain of men of European descent.
+A diverse array of architects are at work today designing for Greater Victoria’s future.

-There are a variety of books from authors who have written about or produced guidebooks to local architecture and architects from local experts such as Martin Segger, Nick Russell or the Victoria Heritage Foundation (victoriaheritagefoundation.ca).
-These are available at your library or local bookstore.
+Look up at the neon marquee for the Odeon movie theatre, built in Streamline Moderne style in 1946, or the solid brick walls of Congregation Emanu-El that was built in 1863 and is Canada’s oldest synagogue still in use.

-Finally, let’s not forget Victoria’s latest architectural fashion, the COVID-19 outdoor and street patios that have popped up everywhere and allowed us to enjoy some semblance of normal life during the pandemic shutdowns.
+Compare the huge luxury mansions of Uplands to the tiny worker homes in the Topaz Heights subdivision.
+Finally, the conjunction of historical architecture at the corner of Douglas Street and Belleville Street with the 1953 Mungo Martin longhouse, the pioneer Helmcken House and the modernist outside walls of the Royal BC Museum will make you consider our history and how we view it.

-For more stories from our annual Best of the City publication, click here.
-You can also find the special publication online here.
+There are a variety of books from authors who have written about or produced guidebooks to local architecture and architects from local experts such as Martin Segger, Nick Russell or the Victoria Heritage Foundation.